 If you are uncertain about how a tax law applies to your personal tax affairs, you can ask for a private ruling.
-To do this, complete a Private ruling application form (non-tax professionals) (NAT 13742-01.2006), or contact us.
+To do this, complete a Private ruling application form (not for tax professionals) (NAT 13742), or contact us.

-Lodge your tax return by the due date, even if you are waiting for the response to your application.
+Lodge your tax return by the due date, even if you are waiting for a response to your application.
 You may need to request an amendment to your tax return once you have received the private ruling.